elmicro/fhem_netio_4x_pm/README.md

 ### Command Reference

 The following information is also available in the module's `commandref` section.
-Please note that the module's commandref will be added to the global commandref.html file only after an update, which can be triggered with `"/usr/bin/perl ./contrib/commandref_join.pl"`
+Please note that the module's commandref will be added to the global commandref.html file only after an update, which can be triggered with `"/usr/bin/perl ./contrib/commandref_join.pl"` (even from FHEM's web interface - just preserve the quotes).

 The commands listed below can be entered in the FHEM commandline or added to the fhem.cfg file.

-#### `define` devices
+> #### `define` devices

 `define <name> NETIO_4x <model> <connection>`